 Times however have changed and proxies stopped working to hide your location last year, people were forced to switch to VPN services which although cost a few pounds worked without problems unlocking all the UK TV sites and many other media channels elsewhere.
 We VPN users thought the BBC crack down was complete for another decade and thought nothing of it until thousands started noticed the BBC VPN block starting to happen.

 So is the homesick ex-pat sitting by their swimming pool on the Costa del Sol doomed to watch the Spanish News and be cut off from the BBC forever?
+Is the BBC iPlayer VPN workaround gone forever.
 Well fortunately it’s not quite that drastic.